BonhamLab/biobakery-nextflow/README.md

 ### MetaPhlAn
 - `mpa_vOct22_CHOCOPhlAnSGB_202403` is the most recent MetaPhlAn database that is compatible with the versions of HUMAnN we are using.
-    - It can be downloaded from [here](http://cmprod1.cibio.unitn.it/biobakery4/metaphlan_databases/).
+    - It can be found/downloaded manually from [here](http://cmprod1.cibio.unitn.it/biobakery4/metaphlan_databases/).
+The easiest way to download is by running `metaphlan --install #any_other_args`
 - Note: there is a more up-to-date version (released in January 2025) that we will probably eventually want to shift to once HUMAnN is able to support it.

 ### HUMAnN